xrexonx/ng-meteor/README.md

 # ng-meteor
-Simple Todo app using Meteor and AngularJS
+Simple Todo app using MeteorJS and AngularJS

 ### TODO::add instructions for running this app.
 Nothing to see here yet.